ravendesignsystem/rds/README.md

 Once the dependencies above are installed, run the commands below to install the required packages.

 * `npm install` -- installs all the dependencies set in the package.json file
-* `composer install` -- installs all the dependencies set in the composer.json file
+* `php composer.phar install` -- installs all the dependencies set in the composer.json file

 ## Running RDS Locally